ExcelFunctions.net Logo

 Possible Reason

-Many users, when calculating monthly or quarterly payments, forget to convert the interest rate or the number of periods to months or quarters.
+When calculating monthly or quarterly payments, users sometimes forget to convert annual interest rates or the number of periods to months or quarters.